 (…obviously replacing that with an episode and show that you have on your machine.)
 It may take Alexa a moment, but hopefully she should respond and start playing the show in question.
 If you get an error and the episode doesn’t play, go back and make sure you did everything properly.

 You can ask Alexa if you have any new episodes, ask her to play the next episode of a show, or even use her to control Kodi, as inefficient as it may be (“Alexa, ask the living room to pause,” “Alexa, ask the living room to navigate down,” etc.).
 Check out the

-This isn’t flawless, and it wasn’t without its growing pains when I first set it up.
-But once you get it working, it’s easily one of the coolest things you can do with your Amazon Echo, in my opinion.
+It isn’t the quickest or easiest thing to set up, but once you get it working, it’s easily one of the coolest things you can do with your Amazon Echo, in my opinion.
 Now I can start watching TV while cooking in the kitchen, or when my remote’s batteries are dead.
 This is the kind of power Amazon Echo was designed to have, and even though it takes a bit of work, it’s well worth it.

 Title image from doomu/Bigstock and Amazon.